Change processing tuning settings - AWS Database Migration Service

 • MemoryKeepTime – Sets the maximum time in seconds that each transaction can stay in memory before being written to disk.
 The duration is calculated from the time that AWS DMS started capturing the transaction.
 The default value is 60.

 • StatementCacheSize – Sets the maximum number of prepared statements to store on the server for later execution when applying changes to the target.
-The default value is 50.
-The maximum value is 200.
+The default value is 50, and the maximum value is 200.

 To control the frequency of writes to an Amazon S3 target during a data replication task, you can configure the cdcMaxBatchInterval and cdcMinFileSize extra connection attributes.
 This can result in better performance when analyzing the data without any additional overhead operations.
 For more information, see Endpoint settings when using Amazon S3 as a target for AWS DMS.